 The City of Portland receives property taxes in each of the designated urban renewal areas and forwards a portion to be allocated as TIF to Prosper Portland for projects.
 The amount of TIF allocated to Prosper Portland varies annually depending on each of the urban renewal areas' projected tax revenues, debt capacity, and existing levels of outstanding debt held by the City.
 Each urban renewal area has a planned expiration date after which it cannot issue additional tax-increment debt.
 A typical life-cycle is between ten and twenty years; however, the expiration date may be extended by the Board of Commissioners.
 An urban renewal area that has reached its maximum indebtedness or expiration date will no longer issue new tax-increment debt, but may continue spending until its resources are exhausted and will receive tax-increment revenues until all outstanding debt is retired.
-The Downtown Waterfront Urban Renewal Area, South Park Blocks Urban Renewal Area, and Airport Way Urban Renewal Area have all reached their plan expiration dates, and Oregon Convention Center Urban Renewal Area has issued its last tax-increment debt.
+The Downtown Waterfront Urban Renewal Area, South Park Blocks Urban Renewal Area, and Airport Way Urban Renewal Area has issued its last tax-increment debt.
 Further information on urban renewal indebtedness and the current life cycle status can be found on page 125 of the Statistical Section.